TejasBob/TejasBob.github.io/_posts/2017-12-31-interfacing_c_cuda_with_python.md

 Above function will be exposed in python code to perform RGB2GRAY conversion.
 Here, we allocate memory for R,G,B channel arrays on GPU.
 THe variables d_b, d_g, d_r are the pointers to memory on GPU (d_ in the name refers to device variable, GPU is called as Device and CPU machines are Host).
 Save above code in a file name cuda_lib.cu

-Once the file is ready, run the following command to generate the .so file.
+Once the file is saved to disk, run the following command in terminal to generate the .so file (shared object file)

 	path_to_nvcc -Xcompiler -fPIC -shared -o cuda_gray.so cuda_lib.cu